 A quick way to make any space look more intentional and organized is dividers.
 They keep items where they belong and tell you where to put things when re-filling a drawer or putting items away.
 These spring-loaded dividers are SO useful in any drawer (you can see how I used them in another kitchen drawer here.)
-They also come in a deeper depth like these.
 You can also use individual dividers in acrylic or bamboo which can further section out your drawer and its contents.
 The key to using those is to be sure to measure out the drawer first and build it all together like a puzzle (I like to get mine from the Container Store.)

 4. Bring your wellness practices into the picture

 I more recently added these artisan glass jars (below) and placed them here in our coffee and tea station because its contents are part of my morning AND night routines.
 In one jar I have collagen peptides, which I put into my morning coffee.
 I also have a jar of l-glutamine powder (for gut health) and I dissolve that into water and drink it in the morning as well.
 The third jar holds my magnesium powder (I use this brand) and I drink that dissolved into hot water at night (I call it my “calm tea” although it’s not technically a tea.)
 The original containers for these powders were bright, bulky, and covered with text (read: not pretty at all) but when you place them in jars, they can be much more uniform and neutralize itself as part of the decor.
 I used a permanent white paint marker to label them.
 It’s subtle, which is exactly how I wanted it.

 I also store my probiotics in the beverage fridge, too!